Black, Asian and Minority Ethnic Communities

 But he sticks with his team because they’re the best players.
 Regardless of skin colour.
 That film changed my whole mind set on how I look at the world, how I treat people and what I’ll do to help others and include everyone.
 This film made me who I am today.

 My name is Edris , and I am a Firefighter at Duffryn Fire and Rescue Station.

-As a Firefighter, I am in my development stage which I am looking forward to working hard and completing in the next 18months.
-The new career is so exciting as there is lots of new opportunities plus equipment and processes to learn all for the purpose of serving the people in our communities.
-My watch is highly experienced and they are kindly helping me to learn.
+I am a competent Firefighter, after passing my 2 year development stage last month.
+The new career is so exciting, there is lots of new opportunities and things to learn all for the purpose of serving the people in our communities.

 I am African British and I was born in Uganda, East Africa.

 Nelson Mandela – His rock hard resilience and reconciliation.
 Even after a long brutal and painful struggle for justice and fairness under apartheid and eventual 27 years in prison, he stuck to the cause and called for peace and unity rather than retaliation or revenge.

 I am a HR Officer in the Employee Relations department and started at SWFRS in October 2019.
 I enjoy working in Human Resources as it is an area that is constantly evolving and covers many functions from recruitment, absence & attendance, to organisational development while building rapport and working closely with other departments.